about CaringBridge | home page | view guestbook | view photos | read journal history | make a tribute donation

 I called the optometrist and after being told the next appointment was a few weeks away, I took Katia to the ER.
 I asked them to do a CT Scan of her head because I felt something was wrong.
 Five hours later the ER doctor came out and said the scans were clear.
 I called back the optometrist and explained all this in detail to her and she agreed to see her the next day.
 Katia went to her office and was immediately sent to get an MRI STAT.
 This doctor showed urgency finally!!!
 She sent someone to bring the scans back to her office.

-After the embolism, Katia came down very sick and was diagnosed with meningitis.
+After the procedure, Katia came down very sick and was diagnosed with meningitis.
 She was hospitalized in isolation.
 Three days later, we were told she had leukemia and sent to All Children's Hospital, St. Pete via ambulance.

 We were told a day later, that she had the worse of the leukemias...
 Acute Myelogenous leukemia.
 Katia went through 5 months of extensive chemo, had about 7 or 8 serious infections, a LOT of pain over this time and finally finished chemo in September of 2002.